 The poor response by employees to training is mediocre training content.
 1 in three employees admit that uninspiring training material makes learning fatiguing.
 If companies want excellent ROI on training, then they need excellent training content.

-Videos and employee training
+Which brings us to: Videos and employee training

 Keep it simple

 The first time you think about making a video, you can get all creative and experimental.
 While this is great, and necessary to create kick-ass training content, it can get a little out-of-hand sometimes.

 Make it short

 As per MIT, any learning video should be less than 6 minutes.
 This duration is ideal for keeping the attention and engagement of the attendants at a high level.
 To capitalize on this short attention span, plan your content in advance.